Meet Your Expectations With Guarantees: Beyond Worst-Case Synthesis in Quantitative Games: Mean-Payoff Value Function

 Clearly, this expression does not depend on the number of periods $m$.
-This is consistent with our analysis since we have established that periods are statistically independent.
+This is consistent with our analysis since we argued that periods of type $\typeA$ and $\typeA + \typeB$ are statistically independent.
 Also, note that this reasoning is only correct for complete periods.
 Nonetheless, any prefix $\play(n)$, $n \geq 0$, of the play is composed of a sequence of complete periods followed by a suffix of length bounded by $(\stepsExp + \stepsWC)$ and of total sum of weights bounded by $-(\stepsExp + \stepsWC)\cdot\largestW$ and $(\stepsExp + \stepsWC)\cdot\largestW$.
 Hence, we characterize the expected mean-payoff over the $n$ first steps of a play as